 Going back to my fabricated list of tactical clothing I decided wanted to obtain this year:

--Temperate, transitional and arid combat shirts and trousers from families of Pencott, Kryptek, ATACS & Multicam.
+-Temperate, transitional and arid combat shirts and trousers from the families of Pencott, Kryptek, ATACS & Multicam.

 -At least partially replace temperate and arid FROG MARPAT sets with AOR1 and 2.
 I’ve got pretty much zero interest in NSW outside of watching the odd movie about SEALs, I just like the patterns and they’re comparatively fairly commonly available in the forms of modern, quality clothing vs a lot of other patterns that have been seen military usage.